knbknb/R_text_mining/doc/Step-10-Data-Preparation/DataPrep.md

   - Click "Export Itinerary + Abstracts Excel" (see center right of page)
   - A pop-up box will open.
 Your CSV file will be generated.
 It will take less than ten minutes.
 The estimate given on the pop-up box will be much higher.
 The page will refresh itself periodically.
 When it is done, another pop-up box will open, with a "download file" notification.
 The default filename will be itinerary.csv
   - Download the data file.
 Rename it after you downloaded it.
 Copy or move it to your working directory of your R Session.
-  - A sample data file is provided with this github repo.
-It is called ""itinerary--nonlin-geophys--sample-data-file.csv" and has 470 kB.
+  - A sample data file is provided with this github repository.
+It is called [itinerary--nonlin-geophys--sample-data-file.csv](itinerary--nonlin-geophys--sample-data-file.csv) and has a size of 470 kB.

  [1]:  http://fallmeeting.agu.org/2012/scientific-program/
  [2]:  http://agu-fm12.abstractcentral.com/planner.jsp